MartaCRosa/early-stopping-algorithms-in-nn/README.md

 - [MNIST Dataset (Train & Test CSV)](https://www.kaggle.com/competitions/digit-recognizer/data)

-check the metrics and if they are best or average
+KEEP MODELS RUN

 TOPIC 8:
-Use resilient backpropagation (RProp) as the weight update algorithm (batch update).
  Study the learning process of a neural network (e.g., epochs required for learning, error trend on training and validation sets, accuracy on the test set) with a single layer of internal nodes and using the sigmoid activation function, varying the early-stopping criterion.